Liz Sanfilippo

 February 1, 2023

-You’ve heard your inner critic before.
-That familiar voice.
-The running commentary, yapping away, and no matter how hard you try, or what you do – it just won’t be quiet!
-We’re our own worst critics.
-We know this.
-Yet it keeps so many of us stuck.
-In both physical and emotional health, it’s important […]
+It’s a familiar voice.
+A running commentary that no matter how hard you try, or what you do – it just won’t be quiet!
+We’re our own worst critics, and that alone can keep you feeling stuck.

-So, what if you stopped focusing on what the voice says but how you react to it?
+But what if you stop focusing on what the voice and what it says, and start focusing on how you react to it?

-What would it look like if you changed the dialogue of your inner critic and spoke to yourself exactly as if you spoke to your dog?
-(Or your cat, a snuggly baby, whatever makes your heart swoon with its mere existence.)
-I know.
-It’s a wild thought.
-But hear me out…
+What would it look like if you changed the dialogue of your inner critic and spoke to yourself as you talk to your dog?
+(Or your cat, a snuggly baby, whatever makes your heart happy.)

 But you’re teaching and guiding them.
 You’re always moving on from their transgressions.
 Because they aren’t perfect.

-But over and over again, you forgive and love them.
+And over and over again, you forgive and love them.
+And they forgive and love you.

 So, what if we did that for ourselves?